-The semiconductor market remained steady in 2007.
-However, the semiconductor market experienced negative growth in 2008 for the first time in seven years primarily due to the global economic crisis and further declined in 2009 reflecting the conditions continuing from the previous year.
+The semiconductor market experienced negative growth in 2008 for the first time in seven years primarily due to the global economic crisis and further declined in 2009 reflecting the conditions continuing from the previous year.
 The market significantly recovered in 2010 compared to the previous year, due to a surge in demand for electronic equipment in developing nations.
-In 2011 the market only increased slightly compared to the previous year due to the global economic recession and natural disasters such as the Great East Japan Earthquake and the floods in Thailand reducing production activities of electronic products.
-According to data published by WSTS, the market for memory semiconductors is expected to decrease slightly by 3.1% in 2012 as compared with 2011, after which it is expected to grow by approximately 5% in 2013 and by approximately 1% in 2014.
-WSTS expects that the market for memory semiconductors will grow to approximately \$62.5 billion in 2014.
+In 2011, the market only increased slightly compared to the previous year due to the global economic recession and natural disasters such as the Great East Japan Earthquake and the floods in Thailand reducing production activities of electronic products.
+The market for memory semiconductors decreased by 6.2% in 2012 as compared with 2011, after which it is expected to grow by approximately 6% in 2013, by approximately 3% in 2014 and by approximately 3% in 2015, according to estimates by WSTS.
+WSTS expects that the market for memory semiconductors will grow to approximately \$63.9 billion in 2015.
 Advantest believes that demand for memory semiconductors will be generated in the foreseeable future by the prevalence of DDR3-SDRAM, the next generation DDR4-SDRAM, flash memory and other high-end semiconductors.
-WSTS estimates that the non memory semiconductor market will grow by approximately 1% in 2012, by approximately 8% in 2013, and by approximately 5% in 2014.
-WSTS expects that the market for non memory semiconductors will grow to approximately \$274.0 billion in 2014.
-Advantest believes that the demand for non memory semiconductors will generally grow in the foreseeable future, led by the further prevalence of, and new developments in, digital consumer products and personal computers.
+WSTS estimates that the non memory semiconductor market will grow by approximately 1% in 2013, by approximately 6% in 2014 and by approximately 4% in 2015.
+WSTS expects that the market for non memory semiconductors will grow to approximately \$261.0 billion in 2015.
+Advantest believes that the demand for non memory semiconductors will depend on consumer products such as smartphones and tablet-type devices, and will continue to grow in the foreseeable future, led by the further prevalence of, and new developments in, digital consumer products and personal computers.